PriyankaNawal/automation/README.md

 ## Installation and Setup
 1. Install python
-2. Install below packages using pip or pip3 depending on python version: a)selenium b)pytest c)pytest-ordering
+2. Install following packages using pip or pip3 depending on python version: a)selenium b)pytest c)pytest-ordering